 Funeral Planning Resources

 St. John's Parish serves a luncheon following funeral services.
-The lunch is served in the Atrium and is prepared by parishioners.
-Parishioners are contacted to donate salads and bars.
+The lunch is served in the Atrium and catered and served by parishioners.

 13203 Judicial Road